KendrickPC/OAuth2.0/README.md

 # OAuth2.0
 Starter Code for Auth&amp;Auth course
-# Installing the Vagrant VM for ud330 - Authentication & Authorization
+# Vagrant VM  - Authentication & Authorization

 **Note: If you already have a vagrant machine installed from previous Udacity courses skip to the 'Fetch the Source Code and VM Configuration' section**

-In Lessons 2,3 and 4 of this course, you'll use a virtual machine (VM) to run a web server and a web app that uses it.
+ Use a virtual machine (VM) to run a web server and a web app that uses it.
 The VM is a Linux system that runs on top of your own machine.
 You can share files easily between your computer and the VM.

 We're using the Vagrant software to configure and manage the VM.
 Here are the tools you'll need to install to get it running: